isaacnmm/pestpolicy-hugo2XX/content/posts/best-gaming-projector/index.md

 - HD142 has a manual zoom to enable easier positioning but will show a narrow range ad lacks the lens shift.

 - However, the device will not act like a short-throw projector, and thus you should consider other options such as BenQ HT2150ST and Viewsonic PJD7828HDL for such capability.
-For a 3D display, you should buy the [3D glasses](https://www.amazon. com/dp/B00KUIYUP8/? tag=p-policy-20) on Amazon as the device has a DLP Link that will be compatible with many glasses.
+For a 3D display, you should buy the [3D glasses](https://www.amazon.com/dp/B00KUIYUP8/?tag=p-policy-20)on Amazon as the device has a DLP Link that will be compatible with many glasses.
 Read Also: [Ergonomic Sofa](https://pestpolicy.com/best-ergonomic-sofa/)

 ###  [5.
 Epson Home Cinema 2040](https://www.amazon.com/dp/B014D7XHDC/?tag=p-policy-20)